HMS Networks AB (publ) acquires majority of German company WEBfactory GmbH

 Joakim Nideborn, CFO HMS, +46 (0)35 710 6983

-This information is such that HMS Networks AB (publ) is required to disclose in accordance with the EU Market Abuse Regulation, the Swedish Financial Instruments Trading Act and the Swedish Securities Market Act.
+This information is such that HMS Networks AB (publ) is required to disclose in accordance with the EU Market Abuse Regulation.
 The information was submitted for publication at 13:00 CET on March 13, 2019.

 HMS Networks AB (publ) is the leading independent supplier of solutions for industrial communication and the Industrial Internet of Things.
 HMS develops and manufactures products under the Anybus, Ixxat and Ewon brands.
 Communication solutions for building automation are offered through the subsidiary Intesis.
 Development and manufacturing take place at the headquarters in Halmstad, and in Ravensburg, Nivelles, Igualada and Wetzlar.
 Local sales and support are handled by branch offices in Germany, USA, Japan, China, Singapore, Italy, France, Switzerland, Spain, India, UK, Sweden, Finland, South Korea and UAE, as well as through a worldwide network of distributors and partners.
 HMS employs over 600 people and reported sales of SEK 1,366 million in 2018.
 HMS is listed on the NASDAQ OMX in Stockholm, category Mid Cap, Information Technology.